Colleen L. Barry

 Inaugural Dean

-As the founding dean, Dr. Barry has an influential role in building Cornell’s newest school into one of international prominence, developing its academic programs, partnerships across campuses and in major policy centers, and long-term mission to improve lives through evidence-based policy.
+Colleen L. Barry, a nationally and internationally recognized research scholar, educator, and leader in health policy and policy communication, is the inaugural dean of the Cornell Jeb E. Brooks School of Public Policy.
+As the founding dean, Dr. Barry has an influential role in building Cornell’s newest school into one of international prominence, developing its academic programs, partnerships across campuses, and major new policy centers, and spearheading a long-term vision to improve lives through evidence-based policy.

-Dean Barry is an elected member of the National Academy of Medicine and the National Academy of Social Insurance.
-While at Johns Hopkins, she was founding director of the Center for Mental Health and Addiction Policy and the Johns Hopkins StigmaLab.
-She co-chaired the Forum on Mental Health and Substance Use Disorders of the National Academies of Sciences, Engineering and Medicine and has served as a board member and vice president for the Association of Public Policy and Management.
+Prior to Cornell, Dean Barry was the Fred and Julie Soper Professor and Chair of the Department of Health Policy and Management at the Johns Hopkins University Bloomberg School of Public Health, the academic home to 100 full-time faculty and over 200 adjunct faculty, five graduate degree programs, and 16 research centers.
+While at Johns Hopkins, she directed the NIMH funded pre- and post-doctoral mental health services and systems training program and was the founding director of the Johns Hopkins Center for Mental Health and Addiction Policy.
+She co-chaired the Forum on Mental Health and Substance Use Disorders of the National Academies of Sciences, Engineering and Medicine and has served as a board member and Vice President for the Association of Public Policy and Management (APPAM).

 About Colleen Barry